graalvm/workshops/native-image/reflection/index.md

 java ReflectionExample StringReverser reverse "hello"
 ```

-As we expected, the method `foo` on the class `StringReverser` was found, via reflection.
+As we expected, the method `reverse` on class `StringReverser` was found, via reflection.
 The method was invoked and it
 reversed our input String of "hello".
 So far, so good.

-OK, but what happens if we try to build a native image out of program?
+OK, but what happens if we use the `native-image` tool to build an executable file from our program?
 Let's try it.
 In your shell run the following command:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash
 native-image --no-fallback ReflectionExample
 ```

-> **NOTE:** The `--no-fallback` option to `native-image` causes the build to fail if it can not build a stand-alone native executabale.
+> **NOTE:** The `--no-fallback` option to `native-image` causes the build to fail if it can not build an executabale file.

-Now let's run the generated native executable and see what it does:
+Now let's run the executable file and see what it does:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash